exsitu-projects/ilatex/README.md

 The extension is provided as a .vsix file that must be installed manually in Visual Studio Code, as explained in [this guide](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

-The LaTeX package is provided as a .sty file that must be placed in the same directory than the LaTeX files that import it.
+The LaTeX package is provided as a .sty file that must be placed in the same directory as the LaTeX files that import it.
 Its purpose is explained below.